persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

     To select the parametrization, click on the **Type** select button.

-    The user can configure the plot of the distribution and choose between PDF/CDF with the graphic configuration (below the study tree).
+    The user can configure the plot of the distribution and choose between PDF/CDF with the graphic settings (below the study tree).

     .. image:: /user_manual/graphical_interface/probabilistic_analysis/probabilisticModelMarginalsConfig.png
         :align: center

     The user can define:
       - The Title of the graph, expected to be a string;

     It has two tabs, **X-axis** and **Y-axis** where the user can define:
       - The axis Title, expected to be a string;